British Citizenship for adults

 Registration as a British citizen

-If you were born in the UK, but did not automatically become a British citizen then you must apply to register as a British citizen.
+If you were born in the UK, but you are not automatically a British citizen, then you may apply to register as a British citizen.

-If you are not an automatic British citizen, then you must be under 18 years old and meet one of the following eligibility requirements to register a British citizen:
+If you are not automatically a British citizen, then you must be under 18 years old and meet one of the following eligibility requirements to register as a British citizen:

 How can Paragon Law help?